codio-c5/C5-Development/.guides/content/Check-Your-Memory-54c4.md

-### Before we delve into public key encryption, take a look back at these key points.
-You will encounter these important concepts again soon.
-If you don't remember them all, you may want to go back and review them before going forward.
+### Before we delve into public key encryption, let's check your understanding of some key points.
+You'll encounter these important concepts again soon.
+If you don't remember them all, you might want to go back to the first unit to do some review.

 {Check It!|assessment}(fill-in-the-blanks-3101450858)
 {Check It!|assessment}(fill-in-the-blanks-836680581)